bigzachattack/website/_pages/home.md

 Hello and welcome to my corner of the internet.

 I have been diving into performance problems for over 10 years.
-Problems have ranged from hardware tunning and kernel hacking to application and algorithm optimizations.
+The problems have ranged from hardware tunning and kernel hacking to application and algorithm optimizations.

-It is not uncommong to find me taking detours into building analytic tools, since in my opinion, performacne analysis is a special case of data science.
-Currently, I am helping to build and strengthen performance and kernel engineering efforts at Verizon Digital Media.
+It is not uncommon to find me taking detours into building analytic tools, since in my opinion, performance analysis is a specialized data science workflow.
+Currently, I am helping to build and strengthen systems, performance, and kernel engineering efforts at Verizon Media.